exercism/python/docs/TOOLS.md

 #### Notable extensions

-The built-in tools for Jupyter Lab are good-enough for almost all exercises on *Exercism*.
-Most extensions made for Jupyter are made with data-science in mind.
+The built-in tools for Jupyter Lab are sufficient for almost all exercises on Exercism.
+Most extensions to Jupyter focus more on data-science applications and not general-purpose programming.
 Explore extensions at your own pleasure.